-Your directors take great pleasure in presenting the Tenth Annual Report of our company and Companys Audited financials for the financial year ended March 31,2016.
+Your Directors have pleasure in presenting the integrated 16th Annual Report of Tree House Education and Accessories Limited ("the Company") along with the Audited Financial Statements (Consolidated and Standalone) of your Company for the financial year ended March 31,2022.

-The Financial Performance of your Company for the year ended March 31,2016 is summarized below:
+The Financial Performance of your Company for the financial year ended March 31,2022 as compared to the previous financial year is summarized below:

 *previous year figures have been regrouped/rearranged wherever necessary.

 OVERVIEW OF COMPANYS FINANCIAL PERFORMANCE

 On Standalone basis, the Company has generated revenue from operations of Rs.600 Lakhs for the current Financial Year as compared to Rs.529 Lakhs in the Previous Year.
 The Net Loss for the current Financial Year reduced to Rs.2719 Lakhs as against Rs.4029 lakhs as reported in the Previous Year.

 Major Activities undertaken by the company during the Year: